 - 5513.
 Robot made from a commercial (purchased) kit - 5514.
 Robot designed by exhibitor.
 The robot must not be a mere modification of an existing robot kit or plan - 5515.
 Programmable robot made from a commercial (purchased) kit - 5547.
-Robot designed and constructed by exhibitor or from a commercial kit, that is operated by a remote-controlled device - 5545.
-Junk Drawer Robotics-based curriculum robot
+Robot designed and constructed by exhibitor, that is operated by a remotecontrolled device

+5545.
+Junk Drawer Robotics